silverstripe/developer-docs/en/02_Developer_Guides/06_Testing/04_Fixtures.md

 ```

 [notice]
 If your tests are failing and your database has table names that follow the fully qualified class names, you've probably forgotten to implement `private static $table_name = 'Player';` on your namespaced class.
-This property was introduced in Silverstripe CMS 4 to reduce data migration work.
 See [DataObject](api:SilverStripe\ORM\DataObject) for an example.
 [/notice]

 ### Defining many_many_extraFields